GabeMitchell23/gfm48FastRobots/Lab9/lab9Writeup.md

 <img src="polar.PNG" class="img-responsive" alt="" width= 700>

 ## Post Processing and Analysis
-To convert the data from the robot frame to the global frame, transformtion matrices were used.
+To convert the data from the robot frame to the global frame, transformation matrices were used.
 A transformation matrix is an encoding of a rotation and translation that differentiate the point of view of one coordinate system and another.
 In two dimensions, a transformation matrix has the form shown below.
-The notation BI stands for body to inertial, so R_BI is the rotation matrix to go from the body fixed from to the inertial frame, if the two coordinate systems shared the same origin.
-The pos is the x,y coordinate of the robot in inertial/global frame.
+The notation BI stands for body to inertial, so R_BI is the rotation matrix to go from the body fixed frame to the inertial frame, if the two coordinate systems shared the same origin.
+The pos is the x,y coordinate of the robot in the inertial/global frame.
 Multiplying a point in the body frame by the transformation matrix BI will return the coordinates of the point in the inertial frame.
-In the case of ToF measurments, because the sensor points towards the body frame x-axis, all reading locations have only an x component in the body frame.
+In the case of ToF measurements, because the sensor points towards the body frame x-axis, all reading locations have only an x component in the body frame.

 <img src="tmat.PNG" class="img-responsive" alt="" width= 500> <img src="teqn.PNG" class="img-responsive" alt="" width= 500>

-When the data from all ther different rotation locations is overlayed, the following plot results.
+When the data from all the different rotation locations is overlaid, the following plot results.
 My manual estimation of the walls given the data points are drawn in.
 The map is far from perfect which I attribute to two things.
 One, as seen in the previous video, the robot translates during rotation.
-This not only means that the robot may see an obstacle as too close or too far, but it may encoutner an obstacles that it never would on the correct spot or vice versa.
-Additionally, the timescale of the total roation was enough for gyroscope drift to noticibly affect the position.
+This not only means that the robot may see an obstacle as too close or too far, but it may encounter  an obstacle that it never would on the correct spot or vice versa.
+Additionally, the timescale of the total rotation was enough for gyroscope drift to noticeably affect the position.
 The robot was supposed to end at 340 degrees every trial, but it sometimes went past one full rotation.

 <img src="mapping2.PNG" class="img-responsive" alt="" width= 700>